mindspore-lab/mindcv/configs/vit/README.md

 #### Notes
 - Context: Training context denoted as {device}x{pieces}-{MS mode}, where mindspore mode can be G - graph mode or F - pynative mode with ms function.
 For example, D910x8-G is for training on 8 pieces of Ascend 910 NPU using graph mode.
-- Top-1 and Top-5: Accuracy reported on the validatoin set of ImageNet-1K.
+- Top-1 and Top-5: Accuracy reported on the validation set of ImageNet-1K.

 ## Quick Start